oscal-compass/compliance-trestle/README.md

 ## Development status

 Compliance trestle is currently stable and is based on NIST OSCAL version 1.0.4, with active development continuing.
+1.1.2 version support is about to completed and released accordingly, wait for new announcements to be done soon.

 ## Community meetings and communications